arcus/arcus_skill_series_sql/sql_joins/sql_joins_speaker_notes.md

 <h3><strong><u>CLICK</u></strong></h3>

 This can be represented by a Venn diagram where the left circle represents a group of students who appear in the math_grades table and the right circle represents the group of students who appear in the language_grades table.
 There's some overlap of these two circles, representing the subset of students who appear in both tables.
 There are 4 basic join types we'll talk about now.
+The data you would want to capture with each type of join is represented in blue.

 <h3><strong><u>CLICK</u></strong></h3>
 Inner joins